tracevt/ansible-playbook/full-mac-os-setup.md

-# Full Mac Setup Process (for José and Trace)
+# Full Mac Setup Process

-Most of the things listed in here are based on a note that I have on my Craft docs.
+Most of the things listed in here are based on a note that I have on my Obsidian Vault.
 Some of the things listed in here I haven't automated

 ## Initial steps on a new Mac